 Presumptive Eligibility Process

 An individual seeking presumptive eligibility works with a qualified provider to complete a PE application.
-The PE application is available through the IHCP Provider Healthcare Portal (Portal), 24 hours a day, seven days a week.
-The qualified provider receives a real-time response as to whether the individual is eligible for PE based on the data entered on the application, such as the individual's demographic information, family size and household income.
+The PE application is available through the IHCP Provider Healthcare Portal (IHCP Portal), 24 hours a day, seven days a week.
+The qualified provider (QP) receives a real-time response as to whether the individual is eligible for PE based on the data entered on the application, such as the individual's demographic information, family size and household income.

 - The individual has not filed an Indiana Application for Health Coverage by the last day of the month following the month in which the PE period began.